 An inactive lifestyle makes it hard for a person to get rid of excess fat, particularly around the abdomen.

-People often reach for food for comfort when they feel stressed, and cortisol causes the excess calories to remain around the belly and other areas of the body for later use.
+People often reach for food for comfort when they feel stressed.
+Cortisol causes those excess calories to remain around the belly and other areas of the body for later use.

-There is some evidence that a person’s genes can play a part in whether or not they become obese.
+There is some evidence that a person’s genes can play a part in whether they become obese.
 Scientists think genes can influence behavior, metabolism, and the

 6. Poor sleep

-Both poor quality and short duration of sleep can play a part in the development of abdominal fat.
+Short duration of sleep is linked to an increase in food intake, which may play a part in the development of abdominal fat.

-Not getting enough good sleep may, potentially, lead to unhealthful eating behaviors, such as emotional eating.
+Not getting enough good sleep also may, potentially, lead to unhealthy eating behaviors, such as emotional eating.

 Researchers may not consider smoking to be a direct cause of belly fat, but they do believe it to be a risk factor.